anastasiia-gubska/anastasiia-gubska.github.io/README.md

 I am not a web developer.
 I would appreciate your support and help me to complete the webpage.
 Any recommendations on the webpage design & styling are welcome.

 The present issue:
-1. A background picture can't be resized according to the web browser size.
+1. A background picture cannot be resized automatically to fit the web browser's size.
 2. No gray boxes for buttons to click on

 ToDo: